mikrosk/mikrosk.github.io/xbios/index.md

 - Download: [xsound.zip](files/xsound.zip) (documentation + driver + source)

 Perhaps one of the first XBIOS API "emulators".
 A separate version for the Yamaha (ST) and DMA (STE/TT) sound is provided.
 It supports the the `McSn` cookie / API for querying available features.

+---

+Struggling with supporting all of those in one, unified way?
+Take a look at my project: https://github.com/mikrosk/atari_sound_setup.